musatirgithub/tindog/README.md

 ### Project Information
 - Tindog website is made by using Bootstrap5, HTML & CSS,
 - Fonts are imported from Google Fonts,
-- From bootstrap5 library,
+- From bootstrap5 library:
 - Carousel,
 - Cards,
-- Navbar are used.
+- and Navbar are used.